cjaiello/MA-COVID-Vaccine-Signup-Ringer/README.md

 ## How to Uninstall and Reinstall

-* Here is a gif of full installation instructions, and steps are written out below this gif:
+* Here is a gif of full reinstallation steps, and the steps are also written out below this gif:

 ![Gif of How to Uninstall and Reinstall](/images/how-to-uninstall-and-reinstall.gif)